-As explained in section 1, the concept of fractal dimension was used in this paper to characterize various geometrical sets (namely the sewer network and imperviousness), embedded in a 2-dimensional space.
+As explained in section 1, the concept of fractal dimension was used in this paper to characterize various geometrical sets, namely the sewer network and imperviousness across the pilot catchments, embedded in a 2-dimensional space.
 Let's consider such a bounded set A of outer scale l_0 .
-The first step consists in changing its resolution, i.e. modifying its observation scale l.
-The resolution λ is defined as the ratio between the outer scale and the observation scale ($\lambda = \frac{l_0}{l}$).
+The first step consists in considering this set at various scales.
 This is achieved by representing it with the help of non-overlapping pixels of size l.
 At a given scale the set A is represented by all pixels overlaying the geometrical set.
 A range of values is tested for l.
-In this study, the analysis started at the smallest pixel size available, i.e. l m.
+In this study, the analysis started at the smallest pixel size available, i.e. 2 m.
 The pixel size is then multiplied by two at each step, i.e. four adjacent pixels are merged, up to a maximum pixel size which covers as much of the total catchment area as possible.
 An illustration of this process for the sewer system of the Herent case is displayed in Fig. 3.
-Limited differences are visible when changing the observation scale from l m to l m (some details are lost in the intersections, and close pipes merged), and they are much more pronounced with observation scales equal to 16 m and 64 m (merging of numerous pipes).
-These observations are actually consistent with the scale break at 64 m that will be identified and discussed in section 4.1.
+Slight differences are visible when changing the observation scale from 2 m to 4 m (some details are lost in the intersection, and close pipes merged), and they are much more pronounced with observation scales equal to 16 m and 64 m.

 This means that the outer scale of the studied set will necessarily be the original pixel size multiplied by a power of two, closest to the maximum catchment scale (pixels are merged 4 by 4 in order to maximise the number of points in the following linear regression; less reliable results would be obtained with by merging pixels 9 by 9 or 25 by 25).
 As a consequence, square areas are extracted from the studied catchments to be analysed with the help of fractal analysis.
-Their size is chosen as a balance between achieving the greatest possible coverage (which increases the range of available scales) and limiting the portion of the square extending outside the catchment boundary (given that the artificial zeros in these portions might bias the analysis due to side effects).
-The studied areas within each catchment are shown in Fig. 2 for all catchments.
+Their size is chosen as a balance between achieving the greatest possible coverage (which increases the range of available scales) and limiting the portion of the square extending outside the catchment boundary (given that the artificial zeros in these portions might bias the analysis).
+The studied areas are shown in Fig. 2 for Cranbrook, Sucy-en-Brie and Coimbra catchments, and in Fig. 3 for Herent.
 In four catchments (Cranbrook, Ghent, Herent and Torquay) two areas are studied, sometimes slightly overlapping (Cranbrook and Ghent).

-Now that the methodology to change the resolution of the data set was explained, it is possible to describe the computation of its fractal dimension with the help of the box-counting method (Hentschel and Proccacia, 1983; Lovejoy et al. 1987).
-Let $N{\lambda,A}$ be the number of non-overlapping pixels of size l necessary to cover the set A. For a fractal object this number and the resolution are power-law related in the high resolution limit ($\lambda \to +\infty$), with an exponent equal to the fractal dimension (D_F) of the set; i.e. we have:
+Let $N{\lambda,A}$ be the number of non-overlapping pixels of size l necessary to cover the set A. For a fractal object this number and the resolution defined as the ratio between the outer scale and the observation scale ($\lambda = \frac{l_0}{l}$) are power-law related in the

+30 high resolution limit ($\lambda \to +\infty$), with an exponent equal to the fractal dimension (D_F) of the set; i.e. we have: